 Want to be the first to find out about new government grants?
 Search the Federal Register like a pro with our quick grant-finding guide.
 This report has been recently updated to account for changes in the Federal Register website.

 Where to find grants?
-Resources are different if you are a student, business person, reseacher, artist, non-profit organization, etc. And your best source depends on what you're looking for.
+Resources vary for students, businesses, reseacher, artist, non-profits, etc. And your best source depends on what you're looking for.
 You can definitely save a lot of time and effort if you know where to begin.

-Don't forget about seeking help and direction from others!
-Our Community section is designed for just that – to allow you to put questions out to our Free Grant Community and learn from the experience and the mistakes of others.
+For a head start see our summary at Types of Grants and Where to Find Them.
+If you want to check out other resources, be sure to see our reviews at domain discuss.
+And seek help and direction from others!
+Our Community section is designed for just that – to let you to ask questions of our Free Grant Community and learn from the experience and the mistakes of others.